How Can Being Overweight Cause Depression, And Vice Versa?

 Another report revealed that fat cells contribute to depression because they secrete inflammatory cytokines.
 These are proteins that are distributed in the central nervous system and the immune system.
 Elevated cytokine levels directly contribute to the creation of mood disorders and depression.

-The link between being overweight and depression has been the subject of many medical studies and articles.
+The link between being higher weight and depression has been the subject of many medical studies and articles.
 This link was further explored in a medical study conducted in Germany which concluded that obesity does contribute to depression.
 It also discussed how these two conditions (obesity and depression) cause a cyclical effect, feed off each other, and create a bigger problem.

-How Can Being Overweight Cause Depression?
+How Can Being Higher Weight Cause Depression?

 Generally, people who suffer from depression have many areas of their brain that are less active than individuals who do not suffer from depression which would explain why many depressed individuals are often lethargic and exhausted.